mca-gif/icloud-tools/README.md

 # iCloud Recents Deleter

-Python script to delete all of the recent contacts in Messages from iCloud
+Python script to delete all of the recents from Messages, Mail and Maps on iCloud

 ## Usage